mpetteno/portfolio/content/en/projects/personal/_index.md

 on December 1st and continuing through December 25th.
 The puzzles cover a wide range of topics, from algorithms and data structures to mathematical problems and optimization challenges.

+Each year, I will choose a programming language either randomly or deliberately if I wish to learn or explore a specific language.
+I will follow two rules: no external help and no external libraries.

+Every day, I will attempt to solve the proposed challenge and publish a brief description of the solution on this website.

+Additionally, I have implemented a web server that can be called from each day’s page: this server allows you to upload the input file for the current day’s challenge and returns the solution.

 {{< projectKeywords "python, flask, render, coding-challenge" >}}

 <div class="m:mb-l clear-both"></div>